marcos-acosta/marcos.ac-v2/src/content/blog/scavenger-hunt.md

 ## The creative coding scavenger hunt hackathon extravaganza

-Her idea was to group participants into teams and send them on a scavenger hunt to find quintessential NYC items (a rat, a bodega cat, etc.) and capture media like photos or drawings along the way.
+Sasha's idea was to group participants into teams and send them on a scavenger hunt to find quintessential NYC items (a rat, a bodega cat, etc.) and capture media like photos or drawings along the way.
 Then, after finding each item (or running out of time), teams return to the venue to creatively code a "NYC postcard" of their own, using the media they collected during the hunt as material.

 I liked the concept, but I had a nagging feeling that the pieces didn't quite fit together.
 For one thing, I felt that requiring players to use media collected during their hunt was too restrictive.
 While any kind of media is _technically_ allowed, realistically, people will just take photos.
 So then, every team is trying to creatively code something interesting using a bunch of photos.
 This is fine, but image processing is a narrow slice of creative coding, and I didn't want to restrict everyone to that one technique.
-Moreover, if I put myself in the shoes of a participant, I would feel overwhelmed trying to find an interesting way of cramming all these photos into a cohesive result.
+Moreover, if I put myself in the shoes of a participant, I would feel overwhelmed trying to find an interesting way to cram all these photos into a cohesive result.

-Sasha and I went back and forth on this point, and eventually compromised on not *requiring* teams to use scavenger hunt media in their creative coding sketch, but still encouraging teams to use their experience from the scavenger hunt as _inspiration_ for their project.
+Sasha and I went back and forth on this point, and eventually compromised on not *requiring* teams to use scavenger hunt media in their creative coding sketch, but still encouraging them to use their experience from the scavenger hunt as _inspiration_ for their project.
 I didn't have any better ideas, and we needed to start collecting signups, so we officially announced a "creative coding scavenger hunt".

 Still, something wasn't right, and it bothered me.
 The main issue now was that the scavenger hunt part of the event had effectively no bearing on the subsequent hackathon.
 If I were participating in this event, at the end of the day, I'd wonder, *why was there a scavenger hunt?* I mean, don't get me wrong, I like scavenger hunts, but for a creative coding community anniversary, it doesn't make much sense.
 In other words, the scavenger hunt isn't *integrated* with the event.
 To quote Katie Salen and Eric Zimmerman's book _Rules of Play_: